-The Common Wombat is found throughout South-east Australia and also in Tasmania.
+The common wombat is found throughout south-east Australia and also in Tasmania.
 They inhabit all sorts of areas including coastal forests, alpine woodlands and grasslands.

 A wombat's diet can consist of coarse native grasses, sedges, rushes, succulent plant roots and tubers and pasture grasses.
 Wombats are mostly nocturnal, usually coming out at night to graze when the temperature is lower.
 However in cold periods they may be seen out during the day either grazing or basking in the sun.
 They graze between 3 and 8 hours a night, during which time they may travel many kilometres and visit up to 4 burrows within their home range.

 When food is plentiful they breed throughout the year.
-Gestation lasts for one month, then a jelly-bean sized Joey is born which attaches to a teat in its mother's pouch.
-The Joey will leave the pouch at 10 months but will stay with the mother for another eight to ten months.
+Gestation lasts for one month, then a jelly-bean sized joey is born which attaches to a teat in its mother's pouch.
+The joey will leave the pouch at ten months but will stay with the mother for another eight to ten months.
 From the time the juvenile leaves the pouch it begins to substitute increasing amounts of plant material instead of milk.
 At between 12-15 months of age it stops suckling altogether.
 They commence breeding at two years and live for about 15 years in the wild or up to 20 years in captivity.

 Common Wombat Profiles

 By far her favourite activity is going out on her daily walk.
-Whether she ventures around the entire Zoo or 20 metres down the path to her favourite grazing area, she has to get out and about on her little adventures.
+Whether she ventures around the entire Zoo or 20 metres down the path to her favourite grazing area, she loves to get out and about on her little adventures.

 One of the things that makes Mini so dear to us is the story behind her start to life.
 Upon hearing the name 'Minibus', most people look straight to her well rounded stomach for the inspiration behind her name.
 The name, however, is rather a sad tribute to her mum.
 Unfortunately Mini's mum was hit and killed by a minibus when she was crossing the road.
-If it were not for a good samaritan who took the time to check her mother's pouch, Mini would not be with us.
-Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum herself!
+If it were not for a good Samaritan who took the time to check her mother's pouch, Mini would not be with us.
+Minibus was taken to be hand-raised and now, years later, she lives happily here with us at Australia Zoo, and now she is a mum and grandmother herself!
 It just goes to show what a little extra care and attention towards our native wildlife can produce.

-Age: 5 Years (DOB 19/1/2010)
+Age: 5 Years (DOB 1/9/2012)